tsheng0315/Tableau/Data Visualization and Communication with Tableau/Exercises Week 3.md

 Can you make a similar calculation that ranks the tests completed by each human user, mimicking the information provided in Rank by UserID?
 Can you figure out how to include both ranks in the same table?
-#### Exercise 5
-Choose one of the analyses from your analysis plan for this data set that we didn’t address, and design a visualization (or set of visualizations) that addresses it!